Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

-Stretching for 48.5 miles through the Norfolk Coast Area of Outstanding Natural Beauty in England is the Norfolk Coast Path.
-It runs from Hunstanton to Cromer, via Blakeney, one of the prettiest villages in England.
-It’s also often combined with Peddars Way, an inland path which it at Hunstanton.
-Together they make a 96 mile inland and coastal walk.
+Stretching 83 miles through the Norfolk Coast Area of Outstanding Natural Beauty in England is the Norfolk Coast Path.
+It runs from Hunstanton to Hopton on Sea, via Blakeney, one of the prettiest villages in England, Cromer, Sea Palling and Great Yarmouth.

 Walking the Norfolk Coast Path from Hunstanton to Brancaster Staithe

-It was the perfect opportunity for some quality mother-daughter time, and, with Mum sadly passing away less than two years later, left me with some treasured memories.
+Walking the Norfolk Coast Path from Hunstanton to Brancaster Staithe was the perfect opportunity for quality mother-daughter time.
+With Mum sadly passing away less than two years later, this experience left me with some treasured memories.

-The first stage of our walk was the 7.5 mile stretch from Hunstanton, the most western point of the path, to Brancaster Staithe.
-It turned out to be one of the best days out in Norfolk we’d had for quite some time.
+As I mentioned above, the first stage of our walk was the 7.5-mile stretch from Hunstanton, the most western point of the path, to Brancaster Staithe.
+It was one of the best days out in Norfolk we’d had for quite some time, and I wanted to share our experience to help you plan your walk.

 How to get to Hunstanton

-If you’re planning on just doing a day or two-day walk from Hunstanton and have access to a car you can easily drive to Hunstanton.
-You can park up (many carparks allow overnight parking) and get the Coasthopper bus back when you finished walking.
-Alternatively, park further along the coast where your days walk ends and Coasthopper it back to your starting point.
+If you plan on just doing one or two day’s walk from Hunstanton and have access to a car you can easily drive to Hunstanton.
+You can park up (many car parks allow overnight parking) and get the Coasthopper bus back when you finish walking.
+Alternatively, park further along the coast where your day’s walk ends and Coasthopper it back to your starting point.

 Note: From 30th April 2018 the North Norfolk coastal bus service known as Coasthopper changed with the departure of its Stagecoach.
 The service is now run as a joint venture between Lynx buses who run the service between King’s Lynn and Wells under the ‘Coastliner’ name and Sanders Coaches who run the service between Wells and Cromer under the ‘Coasthopper’ name.